10secTW/ctf-writeup/2019/HITCON CTF/EmojiVM/rev/EmojiVM_en.md

 * `JMP` : `ip = op`
 * `JNZ`, `JZ` : `if(op1 cond 0) ip = op2`
 * `PUSH`, `POP`
-* `MVGPTRIO`, `WRGPTRIO` : read/write a byte to `GPTR[op1][op2]`
+* `MVGPTRIO`, `WRGPTRIO` : Read/Write a byte to `GPTR[op1][op2]`
-* `ALLOC`, `FREE` : allocate/release a type of space called "GPTR", at most 10 chunk, each size not exceeding 0x5DC.
+* `ALLOC`, `FREE` : Allocate/Release a type of space called "GPTR", at most 10 chunks, each size not exceeding 0x5DC.
 * `RDSTRI`, `PRSTRI` : Read/Write `GPTR[op]`
 * `DMPSTK` : Dump stack from top
 * `PRINT` : Print stack top as number
 * `EXIT`

-This is a classical stack machine, operation will pop from the stack to get operands, and push it back after.
+This is a classical stack machine, operation will pop the stack to get operands, and push the result back after.
 All instructions are encoded as a single `wchar_t` except `PUSH`, which will additionally extract one more `wchar_t` behinds and push it onto the stack.

 Then, we found there was a piece of code setting some kind of mapping during the initialization.
 After testing, we knew that it's the mapping of Emoji -> Opcode.
 <img src="https://i.imgur.com/46vNN5n.png" width="1000"/>